onecloudemoji/onecloudemoji.github.io/_posts/2023-09-16-graphql-dos.md

 we can really begin to be stupid.
 This is most DEF something to keep in mind when doing testing, if the client has agreed to DOS testing in the ROE.
 Unless the client has implemented query cost analysis, you should expect to see this in ***ALL*** graphql implementations.
 Remember, we are simply loading up a SINGLE request.
 Traditional rate limiting canNOT touch this.

-is THIS real world? surely not? in 2019 gitlab was found to infact BE vulnerable to this. very real world indeed. ***get cve***
+Is THIS real world?
+Surely not?
+In 2019 [gitlab was found to infact BE vulnerable to this](https://gitlab.com/gitlab-org/gitlab/-/issues/30096).
+Very real world indeed.

-introspection is also vulnerable to circular issues, right out the gate anywhere its enabled. inside the __schema, we can request the types. this takes fields as an input, which can be given type as an input, which can be given fields as an input, which can be given type as an input and so on and so forth. here is a small poc. just keep repeating these loops until it shits the bed.
+Introspection is also vulnerable to circular issues, right out the gate anywhere its enabled. inside the __schema, we can request the types. this takes fields as an input, which can be given type as an input, which can be given fields as an input, which can be given type as an input and so on and so forth. here is a small poc. just keep repeating these loops until it shits the bed.